An SEO strategy is a data-backed blueprint to generate pre-qualified leads to your website using organic traffic.

 Overview of Tactics

-We categorize the link building tactics below as basic, intermediate, and advanced based on the efforts and resources they require to implement.
+We categorize the link-building tactics below as basic, intermediate, and advanced based on the efforts and resources they require to implement.

-- Intermediate Tactics- An “intermediate” tactic is a tactic that may require outreach to existing websites, including associates / vendors related to your business, websites related to the personal background of the management team of the company, etc. As part of some intermediate tactics, ongoing monitoring of online content and the creation of content (articles, etc.) may be required as part of acquiring links.
+- Intermediate Tactics- An “intermediate” tactic is a tactic that may require outreach to existing websites, including associates/vendors related to your business, websites related to the personal background of the management team of the company, etc. As part of some intermediate tactics, ongoing monitoring of online content and the creation of content (articles, etc.) may be required as part of acquiring links.
 Intermediate tactics typically require the help of an experienced SEO consultant.

 - Advanced Tactics– An “advanced” tactic is part of a comprehensive SEO campaign and is usually employed by a company that is aggressively focused on building sales online.
-While some parts of advanced tactics can be managed internally, an experienced outside SEO consultant is recommend to truly scale an advanced campaign.
+While some parts of advanced tactics can be managed internally, an experienced outside SEO consultant is recommended to truly scale an advanced campaign.

 Overview of ways competitors get links

 We the content marketing efforts used by competing websites to build their domain authority.
 This analysis will help us to fuel the content marketing strategy required to attract different audiences through search channels.

 This section takes a deep dive into the strategies used by the example competitors to attract traffic and links to the website.

 Here is a summary of the primary strategies: